Webhooks Overview

 Testing Webhooks Locally

 During development, your local machine is not publicly accessible.
-Here are two approaches:
+Use a tunnel service to expose your local server.

 Using a tunnel service